 called amniocentesis.
 It is usually done in a medical office.

-In this procedure, you lie down on an exam table, and a healthcare professional uses
+In this procedure, you lie down on an exam table.
+A healthcare provider uses

+an ultrasound

-an ultrasound machine project an image of your unborn baby onto a monitor.
-These images
+machine that projects an image of your unborn baby onto a monitor.
+These images pinpoint

-pinpoint where to draw the fluid sample without touching the fetus.
+where to draw the fluid sample from without touching the fetus.

-A healthcare provider applies local anesthetic to your belly, then injects a needle
+A healthcare provider applies local anesthetic to your belly.
+He or she then inserts

-to draw out a small sample of amniotic fluid.
+a needle to draw out a small sample of amniotic fluid.
 Collecting the sample of fluid

-usually

-only takes about 5 minutes, but you may be at the facility for 45 minutes or longer.
+usually takes only about 5 minutes.
+But you may be at the facility for 45 minutes

 Does this test pose any risks?